-The Original Manufacturer Product ID field will also need to be added to the File 9002313.02, BPS CLAIMS, so it will need to be stored when we send an outgoing claim.
-The field will be added to File 9002313.02, BPS CLAIMS, in our test environment, and that file will be included in our patch, so that the new field will be included in the KIDS Build.
+The Original Manufacturer Product ID and the Original Manufacturer Product ID Qualifier fields will also need to be added to the File 9002313.02, BPS CLAIMS, so it will need to be stored when we send an outgoing claim.
+The fields will be added to File 9002313.02, BPS CLAIMS, in our test environment, and that file will be included in our patch, so that the new field will be included in the KIDS Build.
 When the KIDS Build is installed, the new fields will be automatically added to File 9002313.02.

 The data dictionary for file 9002313.02, BPS CLAIMS, will be sent without data to the target sites.
 The table below describes how the file is to be included in the KIDS Build.